spsforks/QB64-Wiki/_PALETTECOLOR-(function).md

 ## Example(s)

-*Example:* How _PALETTECOLOR works on 32 bit RGB compared to a 4 BPP(SCREEN 12) QBasic procedure.
+How _PALETTECOLOR works on 32-bit RGB compared to a 4-BPP (SCREEN 12) QBasic procedure.

 ```vb